 Bushtits stay in their range year-round, stretching from southernmost British Columbia around Vancouver south to northern California and along the entire California coast.
 Inland, these birds are found in western Washington and Oregon, throughout Nevada and Utah, and south to eastern Arizona.
 Their range extends to western Colorado and New Mexico, as well as into western and central Texas.
 The southern part of the range extends through central Mexico and as far south as Guatemala.

 While these birds do not migrate to different breeding and non-breeding ranges, populations at higher elevations do practice some altitudinal migration seasonally.
-The extent of this movement can vary widely, however, and the birds may not move at all in milder seasons.
+The extent of this movement can vary widely, however, and the birds may not move at all in milder seasons or when food sources are abundant.

 These gregarious birds gather in related family flocks from 10-40 birds or more, and they will also mix with other small, active birds such as kinglets, warblers, and chickadees.
 Their flight is weak and fluttering, with an undulating path.
 On cold nights, bushtits will roost in a close huddle to share body heat.